-Product descriptions for your BigCommerce or Shopify store are one of those things that seem so simple, so obvious, that people underestimate their importance to a business.
+Product descriptions for your eCommerce store are one of those things that seem so simple, so obvious, that people underestimate their importance to a business.
 The product page is the end goal, as all your marketing and design leads towards it.
-For most customers, the product description will be the last thing they look at before deciding to purchase.
+BigCommerce product reviews and descriptions are key factors to in search marketing.

 The time between reading the description and the purchase going through is absolutely critical so a good impression can go a long way.
 People back out of online purchases every day and these abandoned shopping carts cost billions in lost revenue.